-When it comes to managing remote employees is doing your homework thoroughly before hiring remote team members.
+When it comes to managing remote employees is doing your homework thoroughly before hiring them.
 Give them mock situations, present scenarios, and analyze how they perform in challenging situations.
 Pay extra attention to attitude, personality, approach, and mindset, as well as motivation.

 Once a remote team member is hired, ensure that the employee goes through the entire onboarding process.
 This will help the team member understand the company‘s goals and objectives and also give an understanding of relevant job functions etc.